 Child safety is a fundamental role for every parent or caregiver.
 As much as exersaucers are recommended for use by babies, care should be taken to avoid accidents and injuries.
 Most of them come with manual instructions and it is advisable to go through them before use.

-In this regard, the best way to introduce babies to an exersaucer is by first making them familiar to these gadgets.
+In this regard, the best way to introduce babies to an exersaucer is by first making them familiar with these gadgets.

 Once they can sit on their own, place them on the exersaucer seat and slowly help them recognize the attached toys.
 If there is music, let them listen to it and show that you are also enjoying and having fun with them.